 1300 Maidens Road, Goochland, VA 23102

 Tucker Park is located along the James River with about 35 acres of open space on either side of Route 522.
-The western portion of the park is made up of a mile-long walking trail, environmental outdoor classroom, stage/amphitheater, and picnic areas.
-A non-motorized boat launch will be constructed in June 2016 on the eastside of Route 522.
+The western portion of the park is made up of a mile-long walking trail, environmental outdoor classroom, stage/amphitheater, dog park, playground, archery park, non-motorized boat launch, horseshoe pits, and picnic areas.
+A pedestrian bridge connects both sides of the park under Route 522.
 The park is frequented by many County residents and needs to be cleaned up often, as well as the park’s river banks.
 Litter cleanup is also needed along nearby roads.

 Henrico County

 Osborne Park and Boat Landing is located on the lower, tidal portion of the river in eastern Henrico.
 It is predominantly a site for boaters due to the outstanding launch facility located at the park.
 Cleanup times for this location are between 9 – 11 a.m.
 Boaters and walkers please check in with site staff.
-Please bring your gloves, water, snacks and insect repellant.
-Trash bags and litter grabbers will be provided.
+Please bring your own gloves, insect repellant and sunscreen.
+Trash bags, litter grabbers, vests water and snacks will be provided.